LPCIC/elpi/ELPI.md

 1. Each rule (for the clique to which C belongs) is considered, in the order of declaration.
 Let's call it R.
-2. All constraints suspended *on the same main key* of C are considered (in no specified order).
+2. All constraints suspended on a list of variables with a non-empty intersection with the one on which C is suspended are considered
+   (in no specified order).
 Let's call them CS
 3. if R has n patterns, then all permutations of n-1 elements of CS and C are generated.
 I.e. C is put in any possible position in a list of